 Yes.
 However, there is no general federal law covering public health whistleblowers.
 Instead, a patchwork of laws covers federal employees, state employees, and private sector employees.
 Some of these laws are strong, and others weak.
 Some loopholes leave whistleblowers open to retaliation.

 The False Claims Act is the most powerful and successful whistleblower law.
-It has a strong anti-retaliation provision, and whistleblowers can qualify for monetary rewards.
+It has a strong anti-retaliation provision, and Coronavirus whistleblowers can qualify for monetary rewards.
 The Act covers fraud in all federal government (and most state government) procurement and spending.

 The law’s coverage includes the Medicaid and Medicare programs, which provide critical care for populations at high-risk for the deadly Coronavirus.
 If a federally sponsored healthcare provider, contractor, nursing home, or hospital is not providing the level of care mandated under contract or by federal/state laws or regulations, they may be liable under the False Claims Act.

 An example of the healthcare-related violations that could give rise to a valid False Claims Act lawsuit concerns the Department of Justice’s National Nursing Home Initiative.
 On March 3, 2020, unrelated to the outbreak of the Coronavirus, the Justice Department announced an initiative targeting abuse at nursing homes for qui tam lawsuits.
-The types of violations that could constitute a valid whistleblower-triggered False Claims Act lawsuit was described in an article on Front Line Whistleblower News to include:
+The types of violations that could constitute a valid whistleblower-triggered False Claims Act lawsuit was described in an article on Whistleblower Network News to include:

 - Failure to provide adequate staff for residents